T: (713) 961-9045

 Financial institutions and other creditors.

-Mr. Carruth's experience representing financial institutions and other creditors historically has been on behalf of asset based lenders and similar secured creditors, and includes workouts, debtor-in-possession financing arrangements, lift stay proceedings, cash collateral disputes, valuation contests, lien priority disputes, asset sales, intercreditor agreements, the negotiation of plans of reorganization, objections to the confirmation of Chapter 11 plans, and trustee elections in Chapter 7 proceedings.
-Mr. Carruth's experience also includes the representation of claims under § 523, and family farmers in Chapter 12 proceedings.
+Jeff’s experience representing financial institutions and other creditors historically has been on behalf of asset-based lenders and similar secured creditors, and includes workouts, debtor-in-possession financing arrangements, lift stay proceedings, cash collateral disputes, valuation contests, lien priority disputes, asset sales, intercreditor agreements, the negotiation of plans of reorganization, objections to the confirmation of Chapter 11 plans, and trustee elections in Chapter 17 proceedings.

 Oil and gas insolvencies.

-Mr. Carruth has concentrated experience representing various constituencies in the liquidation, restructuring, and reorganization of exploration and production companies.
-These representations have included drilling companies, service companies, working interest owners, and other stake holders.
-Mr. Carruth's experience includes the preparation, protection, and attack of oil and gas liens, the litigation of mineral lease disputes, and the enforcement of operator duties and investor rights under joint operating agreements (JOAs).
+Jeff has concentrated experience representing various constituencies in the liquidation, restructuring, and reorganization of exploration and production (E&P) companies and other segments of the energy industry.
+These representations have included drilling companies, service companies, suppliers, working interest owners, royalty owners, and other stake holders.
+Jeff’s experience includes the preparation, protection, and attack of oil and gas liens and/or mechanics and materialmen (M&M) liens, the litigation of mineral lease disputes, and the enforcement of operator duties and investor rights under joint operating agreements (JOAs) and other arrangements.

-Mr. Carruth has represented Chapter 7 trustees in all facets of estate administration and litigation, including the recovery of assets for the estate, the investigation and prosecution of fraudulent transfer claims and other avoidance actions, the recovery of preferential transfers, asset sales and auctions, the defense of affirmative claims against the estate, and the administration of claims and claims objections.
+Jeff has represented Chapter 17 trustees in all facets of estate administration and litigation, including the recovery of assets, the investigation and prosecution of §548 fraudulent transfer claims and other avoidance actions, the recovery of preferential transfers, director and officer (D&O) liability claims, asset sales and auctions, the defense of affirmative claims against the estate, and the administration of claims and claims objections.

-Mr. Carruth's experience includes the representation of unsecured creditors' committees during Chapter 11 proceedings, including the formation, oversight, and governance of the committee, investigation of the underlying debtor's assets and the activities of directors and officers, the evaluation of actions proposed by the debtor, and the debtor’s exit from bankruptcy.
+Jeff’s experience includes the representation of unsecured creditors committees during Chapter 11 proceedings, including the formation, oversight, and governance of the committee, investigation of the underlying debtor's assets and the activities of directors and officers, the evaluation of actions proposed by the debtor, and the debtor’s exit from bankruptcy.

 Bankruptcy litigation and appeals.

-Mr. Carruth's bankruptcy litigation experience includes the prosecution and defense of fraudulent transfer and preference claims, sales contract enforcement, director and officer liability claims, the appointment of trustees, lender liability claims, homestead and other exemption disputes, the protection of trade secrets and intellectual property, land title disputes, single business enterprise claims, disputes involving factors and factoring, temporary restraining orders and injunctive relief, actions to enforce indemnities and surety claims, releases of guarantors, ancillary proceedings (i.e., Chapter 15 proceedings), and federal tax appeals.
+Jeff’s bankruptcy litigation experience includes the prosecution and defense of §548 fraudulent transfer and §547 preference claims, sales contract enforcement, director and officer (D&O) liability claims, the appointment of trustees, lender liability claims, homestead and other exemption disputes, the protection of trade secrets and intellectual property, land title disputes, single business enterprise claims, disputes involving factors and factoring, temporary restraining orders (TROs) and injunctive relief, actions to enforce indemnities and surety claims, releases of guarantors, foreign bankruptcy ancillary proceedings (i.e., Chapter 15 proceedings), and federal tax appeals.

 Liquidating trustee roles.